rsa17826/vex-plus-plus/readme.md

       - **signalOutputId**: the id that will be sent
       - **color**: sets the modulate property

-  - **SRNor**: has 2 inputs, when reciving one starts sending a signal, when reciving the other stops sending the signal
+  - **SRNor**: has 2 inputs, when receiving one starts sending a signal, when receiving the other stops sending the signal
     <br><br><img src="scenes/blocks/SRNor/images/editorBar.png" alt="image of block SRNor" width="50" height="50">

     - ### settings:
       - **enableSignalInputId**: the signal id that when received will cause this to start sending it's signal
       - **disableSignalInputId**: the signal id that when received will cause this to stop sending it's signal
       - **signalOutputId**: the id that will be sent
-      - **persistAfterDeath**: if true the state will be saved when collecting chekpoints
+      - **persistAfterDeath**: if true the state will be saved when collecting checkpoints
       - **startOn**: if true will start enabled else will start disabled
       - **color**: sets the modulate property